 How Much Upside Is a Lawyer Going to Require?

-What becomes clear from these results is that there is malpractice, that from the survey, indicates that the economic reality of litigation forces many contingent fee attorneys to reject legitimate cases.
+What becomes clear from these results is that there is malpractice, that from the survey, shows that the economic reality of litigation forces many contingent fee attorneys to reject legitimate cases.
 Why?
-Because if the case does not succeed, our firm loses the money we have spent on the cases.
+Because if the case fails, our firm loses the money we have spent on the cases.
 Almost every serious malpractice lawyer does the same thing.
 So how big does the case need to be?
-The study looked at this as well.
-Clearly, there is a strong relationship between the value of the case and the level of risk a malpractice attorney will tolerate:
+The study looked at this.
+There is a strong relationship between the value of the case and the level of risk a malpractice attorney will tolerate:

 |Damages Threshold to Accept Case||Percent of Respondents with 95% Success on the Merits||Percent of Respondents with 51% Success on the Merits||Percent of Respondents with 25% Success on the Merits|